gitter-badger/Cards/README.md

 Cards
 -------
-An android library used to create cards like Google, You can cards with various colours in your applications
+An android library used to create cards like Google, We can create cards with various colours in your applications

 **Developed By**